JakubBuk/ToolsReview/index.md

 ### **The bad:**
+- needs getting used to
-Needs getting used to, the user has to learn how to use it fast, overwhelming at first, overlapping menus
+- the user has to learn how to use it fast
+- overwhelming at first
+- overlapping menus

 ## Madcap FLARE